Top Tips for Preparing for Your Abdominoplasty

 Dr Bernard Beldholm talking to a patient | Dr Beldholm

-Selecting the right surgeon is a pivotal step in your tummy tuck journey.
+Selecting the right surgeon is a pivotal step in your journey.
 Look for certified specialist surgeons FRACS (Such as Dr Bernard Beldholm) who focus on abdominoplasty procedures, as their expertise and experience are crucial for a successful surgery.
 Initial consultations are an excellent opportunity to discuss the surgeon’s approach, review their before-and-after photos, and understand their complication rates.

 Setting Realistic Expectations